Kaashvi0507/Kaashvi0507/README.md

 ## Hey there!
-I work at the close intersction of ML that ships.
+I work at the close intersection of ML that ships.
 Agents that act.
 Apps that work.

-Bridging core Machine learning concepts , agentic AI orchestration and full-stack web dev - one real-time project at a time.
+Bridging core Machine learning concepts , agentic AI orchestration and full-stack web dev - one realtime project at a time.

 ## Connect with me